 80%.
 The species lays about 200 to 400 eggs in one batch 2 to 3 times a year.
 It takes about 11 days for its egg to be hatched in the humus-rich soil.
 All species of snail get matured for harvesting by the 5th to 7th months and are actually ready for consumption or marketing.
 Snails could live as long as 7 to 10 years in their natural habitat.
 Snails have different names for examples the French snail (Escargot) and the American Pomode.

 The Roman snail (Helix pomatia), the garden snail (Helix aspersa) and the African giant land snail (Achatina achatina and Achatina fulica).Snails produce enzymes zymolyse used industrially to lyse the cell wall of organisms, thereby breaking the genetic barrier and allowing mating and fusion of otherwise two non compatible organisms.One interesting things about snails is that they have no noise, no adour, no irritation and hardly fall sick.
-Snail business is therefore a GEM in the kingdom livestock and the risks of production are low
+Snail business is therefore a gem in livestock rearing business and the risks of production are so low.

 1.3.
 VISION AND MISSION FOR THE BUSINESS IDEA

 1.3.1.
 Vision of the business: